Gwen’s Law and Domestic Violence Charges in Louisiana

 Gwen’s Law in Louisiana is great to help protect victims; however, it doesn’t mean that you should lose your rights.
 Hire a lawyer today to help ensure that all factors get considered during your hearing, and a reasonable bail gets set.

-Carl Barkemeyer, Criminal Defense Attorney is a Baton Rouge lawyer who is here to support you!
+The Barkemeyer Law Firm is a Louisiana defense lawyer who is here to support you.
 If you’re in need of a criminal defense attorney for your Gwen’s Law hearing, contact us today to see how we can help you.
 You can also learn more by viewing our Baton Rouge criminal law firm below: